jnashdesign/nexgen/README.md

 <br /><br />

 ## Managing Access
 Each user's data is managed inside the Realtime Database under ```people```.
 Staff user data is found in "you guessed it" ```people/staff```.
 Each staff member has an attribute called "access".
-By default, when a staff member is added, they are greated "Trainer" access.
-If you would like to upgrade their access to administrator, just change this value in the database to "Admin".
+By default, when a staff member is added, they are granted "Trainer" access.
+If you would like to upgrade their access to administrator, just change the "access" value in the database to "Admin".

 ***Example Staff Member***
 ```JSON